Luyang station

-Luyang station (潞阳站 (Lùyáng zhàn)) is a station on the Beijing Subway Line 6 currently under construction.
+Luyang station (潞阳站 (Lùyáng zhàn)) is a station and the eastern terminus of Line 6 of the Beijing Subway.
 It is located under the north side of the intersection of Jianyun Road and Luyang Street in Lucheng Town, Tongzhou District in Beijing.
-It is expected to open at the end of 2025.
+It opened on December 27, 2025.
+It currently serves as Beijing Subway's easternmost station before the opening of the Pinggu line (Line 22).

+Station features

+The station has an underground island platform.